Louisville, Kentucky: Higher education

 Louisville is home to several institutions of higher learning.
-There are six four-year universities, the University of Louisville, Bellarmine University, Boyce College, Spalding University, Sullivan University and Simmons College of Kentucky; Louisville Bible College; a two-year community college, Jefferson Community and Technical College; and several other business or technical schools such as Spencerian College, Strayer University and Sullivan College of Technology and Design.
-Indiana University Southeast is located across the Ohio River in New Albany, Indiana.
+There are six four-year universities, the University of Louisville (UofL), Bellarmine University, Boyce College, Spalding University, Sullivan University and Simmons College of Kentucky; Louisville Bible College; a two-year community college, Jefferson Community and Technical College; and several other business or technical schools such as Spencerian College, Strayer University and Sullivan College of Technology and Design.
+Indiana University Southeast (IUS) and Purdue Polytechnic New Albany are located across the Ohio River in New Albany, Indiana, along with the Sellersburg campus of Ivy Tech Community College in nearby Sellersburg, Indiana.

+Eight Institutions – UofL, Bellarmine, Ivy Tech, IUS, Jefferson Community, Spalding, Louisville Presbyterian Theological Seminary, and Southern Baptist Theological Seminary – form the Kentuckiana Metroversity.

 The University of Louisville has had notable achievements including several hand transplants and the world's first self-contained artificial heart transplant.

 Two major graduate-professional schools of religion are also located in Louisville.
 The Southern Baptist Theological Seminary, with more than 5,300 students, is the flagship institution of the Southern Baptist Convention.
 It was founded in Greenville, South Carolina, in 1859 and moved to Louisville in 1877, occupying its present campus on Lexington Road in 1926.
 Louisville Presbyterian Theological Seminary, product of a 1901 merger of two predecessor schools founded at Danville, Kentucky in 1853 and in Louisville in 1893, occupied its present campus on Alta Vista Road in 1963.

 According to the U.S. census, of Louisville's population over 25, 21.3% (the national average is 24%) hold a bachelor's degree or higher and 76.1% (80% nationally) have a high school diploma or equivalent.